 Extracted from the shell of shellfish, n-acetyl glucosamine has been shown to reduce the appearance of wrinkles and pigmentation spots.
 Studies also showed that n-acetyl glucosamine boosts the production of hyaluronic acid in the skin and gently peels off dead skin cells.
 It works synergistically with niacinamide to diminish dark spots by reducing the excess production of melanin pigment in the skin.
 N-acetyl glucosamine is the best alternative to hyaluronic acid for those with pigmentation spots.

-To reduce the signs of ageing and hyperpigmentation, apply Bio-Collagen Serum and Bio-Collagen Ageless Cream every morning and evening.
+To reduce the signs of ageing and hyperpigmentation, apply Bio-Collagen Ageless Cream on top of Bio-Collagen Serum every morning and evening.
 These anti-ageing formulas have been specially developed using 10 active ingredients including n-acetyl glucosamine, niacinamide and ultra-low-molecular-weight hyaluronic acid to restore the youthfulness of the skin and even out complexion.
-Infused with 24-karat gold nanoparticles, Bio-Collagen serum and cream nourish and bring oxygen to the skin cells in the deeper layers of the skin.
+Developed using the 24-karat gold nano science, Bio-Collagen Serum and Ageless Cream nourish and bring oxygen to the cells in the deeper layers of the skin.